krox/Scribe/docs/design.md

 * How strict should our reader be?
   * A missing (but non-optional) key could be silently interpreted as an empty array/dict, provided this adheres to all other constraints
   * Is a json `null` value the same as a missing key?
-  * Should verification fail if the only "error" is a wrong chunk_size?
+  * Should validation fail if the only "error" is a wrong chunk_size?
   * Proposal: have a strict and non-strict mode.
-Verification defaults to strict, reading to non-strict.
+Validation defaults to strict, reading to non-strict.
 * What exactly is the default mapping to hdf5 in regards to attribute vs group vs dataset?
 Proposal:
   * dict-values that are single numbers, booleans, string are attributes (and not datasets)
   * arrays with non-numeric element types are stored in groups, one level per dimension.